wp-plugins/sell-downloads/readme.txt

 *   Notification "from" email: E-mail address that will appear as the sender of notifications.
 *   Send notification to email: Email address where a notification is sent after each sale.
 *   Subject of user confirmation email: Subject of the confirmation email sent to the customer when making the purchase.
-*   Email confirmation to user: Body of message sent to the client when making the purchase.
+*   Email confirmation to user: Body of message sent to the customer when making the purchase.
 The message should include the tag  %INFORMATION% which will be replaced by the purchase data.
 *   Subject of email notification to admin: Subject of email notification sent to the administrator when a purchase is made.
 *   Email notification to admin: Body of the email message sent to the administrator when a purchase is made.
 The message text should include the tag  %INFORMATION%, which will be replaced by the purchase data.